DulithKavinda/audio-video-transcription-with-speaker-diarization/README.md

 * * *

-▶️ How to Run
+How to Run
 -------------

-From the terminal, run:
+From the terminal run:

 bash